Managing Electrical Safety for Temporary Power on Job Sites

 - Identify All Loads: Create a comprehensive list of all tools, lighting, and equipment that will connect to the temporary power system.
 Note their voltage and amperage or wattage ratings.

-- Calculate Individual Circuit Loads: Group loads onto branch circuits, ensuring the total load on each circuit does not exceed 80% of the rating of its overcurrent protection device for continuous loads.
+- Calculate Individual Circuit Loads: Group loads onto branch circuits, ensuring the total load on each circuit does not exceed 80% of the rating of its overcurrent protection device for continuous loads (i.e., size continuous-load circuits so the breaker rating is at least 125% of the continuous load), consistent with NEC guidance for continuous service loads.

-- Determine Feeder and Service Needs: Sum the loads of all branch circuits, applying any applicable demand factors from the nec code book, to size the main feeders and the overall service or generator.
+- Determine Feeder and Service Needs: Sum the loads of all branch circuits, applying any applicable demand factors from the NEC and industry practice, to size the main feeders and the overall service or generator.
+Use NEC guidance for temporary installations and general feeder/service sizing rules in Article 220 and related articles.

-- Account for Voltage Drop: For long cord runs, use a voltage drop calculator to ensure the voltage at the point of use remains within an acceptable range (typically 3-5%).
-Significant voltage drop can damage tools and create a fire hazard.
+- Account for Voltage Drop: For long cord runs, use a voltage drop calculator to ensure the voltage at the point of use remains within recommended limits.
+Industry practice and NEC informational guidance commonly recommend aiming for no more than about 3% voltage drop on branch circuits and a combined feeder-plus-branch drop of about 5%.

-Ensuring every job site is safe from start to finish with our safety courses is the best way to reinforce these critical skills.
+Ensuring every job site is safe from start to finish with training and adherence to code requirements is the best way to reinforce these critical skills.

 Lockout/Tagout (LOTO) Procedures

 For any maintenance, repair, or modification to the temporary power system, strict Lockout/Tagout procedures are mandatory.
-This aligns with NFPA 70E compliance, which requires establishing an Electrically Safe Work Condition (ESWC).
-The employer must establish a formal LOTO program, and employees must be trained to follow it.
+This aligns with NFPA 70E guidance on establishing an Electrically Safe Work Condition (ESWC) and with OSHA’s Lockout/Tagout standard (29 CFR 1910.147), which requires employers to implement a formal LOTO program and ensure employees are trained to follow it.
 The basic steps include de-energizing the circuit, applying a lock and tag to the disconnecting means, and verifying the absence of voltage with a properly rated test instrument before any work begins.
-This process also defines clear arc flash boundaries to protect workers from the thermal energy of an arc flash event.
+When appropriate, temporary protective grounding may also be applied for certain tasks, and arc-flash boundaries identified by an arc-flash risk assessment help define required PPE and safe working distances.

 Primary Sources